×

 Malaysian and Dzongkha Language Family

 In Malaysian and Dzongkha history, you will get to know about Malaysian and Dzongkha language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Malaysian is a part of Austronesian Family while Dzongkha is a part of Sino-Tibetan Family.
-The subgroup and branch of Malaysian is Not Available and Not Available resp.
-The subgroup and branch of Dzongkha is Not Available and Tibeto-Burman resp.
+The subgroup and branch of Malaysian is and resp.
+The subgroup and branch of Dzongkha is and Tibeto-Burman resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Malaysian and Dzongkha language on Malaysian vs Dzongkha alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Malaysian vs Dzongkha Language Rank

 It’s really interesting to find out Malaysian vs Dzongkha language rank.
 Malaysian and Dzongkha history gives you Malaysian and Dzongkha language rank.
 The Malaysian language rank is 54.
-And Dzongkha language rank is not available.
+And Dzongkha language rank is 31.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Malaysian vs Dzongkha.